-Farmington Freedom Trail
+Farmington Freedom Trail Marker

-The Farmington Freedom Trail, specifically the town of Farmington, Connecticut, was home to a bevy of abolitionist history, notably being a hub among the Underground Railroad in Connecticut and the safe-house of the well-known La Amistad escaped Africans.
+The Farmington Freedom Trail, and specifically the town of Farmington, Connecticut, was home to a bevy of abolitionist history, notably being a hub among the Underground Railroad in Connecticut and the safe-house of the well-known La Amistad escaped Africans.
 The trail consists of various buildings around the town that were used as abolitionist meeting houses and in helping the Mendi people who took over the La Amistad ship.
-Many of the locations of note are directly related to the assistance that were granted by the inhabitants towards the Mendi people who were deemed free by the Supreme Court in 1841.
+Many of the locations of note are directly related to the assistance that was granted by the inhabitants towards the Mendi people who were deemed free by the Supreme Court in 1841.
 The town also contains many buildings that were in assistance with the Underground Railroad, such as safe-houses, schools, and churches.

 Backstory and Context